Hidnish/Milestone-Project-2-Kyoto/assets/docs/Testing.md

 - Links attached to the popups were clicked to ensure they          open a new tab with the specific location's website.
 - Markers on the map were clicked to ensure that the popup          attached they would open and close as expected.

-Contact section
+**Contact section**

 - Contact form was tested to ensure:
     1. The message is sent and delivered to the desired email address.
-    2. An alert popup appears once the message is sent (or alternatively when an error occurs) and the "send" button chages color and content in case of success.
+    2. An alert popup appears once the message is sent (or alternatively when an error occurs) and the "send" button chages colour and content in case of success.
     3. The form resets once the message is sent.

 ---